 Whether you are a local, or just visiting the area, Fall is the perfect time to explore Vancouver Island.
-The top two reasons are weather and minimal crowds.
+The top two reasons are the weather and minimal crowds.
 Fall also happens to be my favourite season, which is why I created this Vancouver Island fall bucket list.

 Vancouver Island is well known for having some of the warmest and most temperate weather in Canada.
 This mild weather allows for recreational outdoor activities to be enjoyed year-round.
 So, while you might experience a light drizzle here and there, plan on comfortable temperatures from September to early October.
-The closer you get to winter, the rainfall increases, and the temperature does drop.
+The closer you get to winter, the rain increases, and the temperature does drop.
 However, if you pack a few cozy sweaters and an umbrella don’t worry too much about letting the weather get in the way of your agenda.

 Summer is by far the most popular time to explore and visit Vancouver Island; with the second being late spring, or more specifically May and June.
 So, with fewer crowds in September, October and November, it’s safe to say that Autumn is the ideal time to get out there!